yubenyang/mage-artifact/mage-kernel/doc/compute-node-setup.md

 Reboot the VM again.
 You should see "ofed" printed in the kernel's log after boot (check via `dmesg
 | grep -i ofed`).

+### Kernel Parameter Setup

+Mage-Linux allocates its local memory (used for far-memory applications) as one big block of physically-contiguous addresses.
+This requires reserving a large block of memory at boot, using Linux's CMA (contiguous memory allocator).
+Add the `cma=22G` parameter to the Linux kernel command line (usually accessible via `/etc/default/grub`) to allocate 22 GiB of memory for Mage-Linux to use.
+This isn't _sufficient_ for Mage-Linux to use the memory -- but it is a necessary prerequisite to prevent it from OOMing during cluster setup.

+## Application Setup

+The current version of Mage-Linux doesn't support dynamically linked libraries.
+Please make sure all of your programs are statically linked (`dlopen` calls are allowed).
+Remember that even the "built in" libraries need to be statically compiled; this can cause problems when running OpenMP applications, since many distributions don't package a static-library version of `libgomp`! (which is needed for OpenMP).
+You'll have to compile and install libgomp yourself.
+SOSP evaluators: we have already done this in the test environments.